 Ed.L.D. candidates can find more information about residency and Capstone requirements in the Ed.L.D.
 Capstone Handbook, made available to third-year students on an annual basis.

 Co-Curricular Learning Opportunities

-Following completion of the Year 1 core curriculum, Ed.L.D. students become eligible to serve as Teaching Fellows (TFs), Research Assistants (RAs), and Professional Education (PE) facilitators at HGSE and other Harvard schools.
-Due to the program’s unique academic demands, Ed.L.D. students are not eligible to serve as TFs, RAs, or PE facilitators during Year 1 or Year 3 of the program without permission from the associate dean for degree programs.
-Students seeking this exception should contact the associate dean directly with their request, including a rationale for why the position is feasible (with respect to their course load) as well as the contribution of the experience to the student’s learning.
+Following completion of the Year 1 core curriculum, Ed.L.D. students become eligible to serve as Teaching Fellows (TFs), Research Assistants (RAs), and Professional Programs in Education (PPE) facilitators at HGSE and other Harvard Schools.
+Due to the program’s unique academic demands, Ed.L.D. students are not eligible to serve as TFs, RAs, or PPE facilitators during Year 1 or Year 3 of the program without permission from the Associate Dean for Degree Programs.
+Students seeking this exception should contact the Associate Dean directly with their request, including a rationale for why the position is feasible (with respect to their course load) as well as the contribution of the experience to the student’s learning.

-Year 2 Ed.L.D. students do not need program permission to serve as TFs, RAs, or PE facilitators if the total time commitment (for the combination of all Harvard employment) is 20 or fewer hours per week during the academic year.
-Year 2 students seeking TF, RA, and/or PE positions that require more time per week must obtain permission from the program before committing to the role(s).
-Students seeking this exception should contact the associate dean for degree programs directly with their request, including the same rationale described above.
-All Ed.L.D. students must be in good academic standing in order to serve as a TF, RA, or PE facilitator.
+Year 2 Ed.L.D. students do not need program permission to serve as TFs, RAs, or PPE facilitators if the total time commitment (for the combination of all Harvard employment) is 20 or fewer hours per week during the academic year.
+Year 2 students seeking TF, RA, and/or PPE positions that require more time per week must obtain permission from the program before committing to the role(s).
+Students seeking this exception should contact the Associate Dean for Degree Programs directly with their request, including the same rationale described above.
+All Ed.L.D. students must be in good academic standing in order to serve as a TF, RA, or PPE facilitator.